Heart Shaped Vegan Valentine’s Cookies

-Keep them in an airtight container at room temperature for up to 5 days.
+Keep your eggless Valentine’s cookies in an airtight container at room temperature for up to 5 days.
 Un-iced cookies will last for longer.

 Yes, they can be frozen iced or un-iced.
 Just make sure the icing has fully hardened before you freeze them.
 Just pop them into airtight containers, with a sheet of baking paper in between layers if you’re stacking them, and freeze for up to 2 months.
 To defrost, let them sit at room temperature on a wire rack or plate until fully thawed.
 Do not refreeze.

-I hope you like these eggless Valentine’s cookies!
+I hope you like these vegan Valentine’s cookies!
 If you make them yourself at home, please let me know how you get on by leaving a comment and rating below.
 Happy baking! xo

 Vegan Valentine’s Day Cookies (Heart Shaped)

 Easy, soft and chewy vegan heart shaped cookies.
-No eggs or dairy needed.
+Eggless and dairy-free.

 - 150 g Caster sugar